-John is both a fiction and non-fiction author with over thirty published self-help/meditation books plus eleven feature screenplays and half a dozen novels and 40 published folk-jazz songs.
+John is both a fiction and non-fiction author with over thirty published self-help/meditation books plus seven feature screenplays, five cable series, half a dozen novels and 40 published folk-jazz songs.
 Over the years he has been a cognitive therapist and spiritual counselor, and conducted NIH brain-research studies examining the inner mechanics of mindfulness meditation.

 While finishing his studies at Princeton, John also started work as a hypnotic subject and then a research hypnotist at the New Jersey Neuro-psychiatric Institute working under the renown Dr. Humphry Osmond MD doing brain research for the National Institutes of Health.
-His recent memoir Blowing America's Mind documents in dramatic form that early professional experience.
-The book property is now in consideration as a TV series.
+His early memoir Blowing America's Mind documents in dramatic form that early professional experience.

 Following his departure from the ministry and also the break-up of his first marriage, John went to LA in the mid-seventies to take part in the early director-intern program at the American Film Institute.
 He had a sharp knack for story-telling and writing screenplays and signed with the renown film agent Reece Halsey, but Hollywood refused to produce his early spiritual-edged dramas.
 Not fitting into the commercial Hollywood screen-writing scene, John then finished his post-grad studies under Dr. Chuck Kelly PhD at the Radix Institute in Ojai. becoming a Neo-Reichian therapist/consultant based in Santa Monica and then (with his second wife Lisette Scholl) in San Luis Obispo.

 In SLO John worked with therapy clients but continued writing his raw early fiction.
 And whenever the cowboy edge to his personality got fed up with therapy work, he made lengthy trips south of the border to Mexico and Guatemala, studying primitive tribal customs and working on various fiction and song-writing projects.